SeresBeata/achievement-6/README.md

 - Use Firestore database in real time via the React Native app
 - Use NetInfo for detecting a Network Connection (determine whether a user is online or not)
 - Use AsyncStorage for client-side data storage
+- Implement communication features (send image and location data) by using Expo ImagePicker, Expo Location

 ### Demo of the App